CodeKrakken/airport-js/README.md

 # Airport Challenge

 This application provides a basic air traffic control system.
 It was programmed in JavaScript using TDD.

-See my original Ruby version [here](https://github.com/CodeKrakken/airport-ruby)
+[Originally](https://github.com/CodeKrakken/airport_challenge) tackled at Makers in Ruby, with a selection of partners.

+[Revisited](https://github.com/CodeKrakken/christmas-airport) solo at Christmas 2019 to consolidate Ruby knowledge.

 User stories
 ------